 Even if you've taken all the preventative steps and have built a home to the highest safety standards, fire can still strike.
 However, you can put your mind at ease by following these five home fire prevention tips to lessen the likelihood of a fire.
-We also have six tips to keep your home and family safe if a fire does occur.
+We’ve also outlined six tips to keep your home and family safe in the event a fire does occur.

 Preventing a fire from starting in the first place is the best way to protect your home and family.
 Fortunately, there's a lot you can do to lessen the chance of fire in your home.

 - Do not leave candles burning unattended or around kids or pets.

 - If you have a match or flame lit, be cautious about where you are and how you put out the flame.